 If the Index is lower at the end of every year, no growth return is achieved and your initial capital is returned in full unless the FTSE 100 has fallen by more than 40% at the end of the plan.
 If it does your capital will be reduced by 1% for each 1% fall, so there is a risk you could lose some or all of your initial investment.

-The six year version of this investment is historically our best selling growth plan and with the opportunity for 10% annual growth, we expect this new eight year plan to be equally as popular.
+The six year version of this investment is historically our best selling growth plan and with the opportunity for 8.25% annual growth, we are seeing this eight year plan to be equally as popular.

 Capital At Risk Product